 In the final week of this course you will complete a written final exam.
 More details will be provided on Canvas the week of the exam.
 See Course Schedule below.

 Grading Information

+This class uses weighted grades.
 Your grade in the class will be based on the following: